 Get Two-Tone Stroller Blanket from Lion Brand.

-Don’t have aran weight yarn in your yarn stash?
+Don’t have an aran weight yarn in your yarn stash?
 No problem.
-Try knitting it up in worsted weight yarn.
+Try knitting it with a worsted weight yarn substitute.
 Just be sure to check your gauge.

 You can find written and charted directions in the pattern with an easy and direct download.

-Use Cascade Yarns 220 superwash wool for this knitting project.
+Use Cascade Yarns 220 superwash yarn for this knitting project.

 Simple Worsted Moss Stitch Baby Blanket

-Here’s an easy knit blanket pattern to practice your moss stitch knitting.
+Here’s an easy knit blanket pattern if you enjoy moss stitch knitting.
 Easy enough for beginners, all you need to know is how to knit and purl.
 Simple.

 Get Simple Worsted Moss Stitch Baby Blanket from Fairmount Fibers.